pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 and can, therefore, better withstand OA.
-Alternatively, this diel variability could work in concert with day to night calcification ratios to enhance daytime calcification to counteract the mean decrease in pH, effectively ameliorating OA (Enochs *et al.* 2018; Chan & Higgins 2017).
+Alternatively, this diel variability could work in concert with day to night calcification ratios to enhance daytime calcification to counteract the mean decrease in pH, effectively ameliorating OA (Enochs *et al* 2018; Chan & Eggins 2017).

-Chan *et al.* (2016) supported this hypothesis by measuring pH changes in the DBL under different morphologies at different flow rates.
+Chan *et al* (2016) supported this hypothesis by measuring pH changes in the DBL under different morphologies at different flow rates.
 They saw that under low flow velocities and complex morphologies (they did not quantify complexity, just had 2 different species w/ obvious surface complexity differences), pH upregulation in the DBL was quite high and had the potential to ameliorate the effects of OA in the DBL (DBL pH under OA = DBL pH under ambient due to elevations).
 These data closely